JensKlimke/jk/README.md

 ## Quick Overview

-The JK project consists of:
+The JK project provides a framework for building and deploying web applications and services with:

-- A React frontend application
-- An Express.js API backend
-- A WHOIS service
-- Shared libraries for models and API server functionality
+- Shared libraries for common functionality
-- Docker support for all services
+- Support for web applications and backend services
+- Docker containerization
 - Comprehensive testing and CI/CD setup

 For detailed documentation, see the [docs folder](docs/README.md).